axelarnetwork/interchain-governance-orchestrator/docs/sample.md

 );
 ```

-Lastly, the proposal payload is submitted to the Governor contract, requesting to invoke the `executeRemoteProposal` function on the `InterchainProposalSender` contract on Ethereum.
-This will trigger the interchain method call.
+Ultimately, the proposal payload is submitted to the Governor contract, setting off a series of events: `voting`, `queuing`, and `execution`.
+The culmination of this process is the invocation of the `executeRemoteProposal` function on the `InterchainProposalSender` contract on `Ethereum`, thus initiating the interchain method call.

 ## Summary